fredwu/yield.rb/README.md

 Some other wallet trackers support this, but none of them supports all the yield farms I use, namely ACryptoS.

+As of June 2021, I've personally switched to using ApeBoard as it supports multiple blockchains (I use BSC and Polygon).

 Here's what the output data looks like:

     BNB   6.9420     USD 1.23     AUD 2.34